Many people would love to get into hiking, but face the trouble of getting started.

 If that’s the case, check out my essential backpacking gear list.

-2. What Kind Of Shoes Are Needed?
+2. What Kind Of Shoes Are Needed for Hiking?

 Your personal preferences might determine the kind of shoes to carry, but the trail conditions and the amount of weight you expect to carry can factor in.
 Generally, you would consider trail running and hiking shoes for a day hike.